Welcome to Riverside Peninsula Surgery Center

 Please read these instructions carefully as you prepare for your visit.
 It is important that you follow each step.

-You will receive a call the afternoon before your surgery to give you an arrival time.
+You will receive a call the day before your surgery to give you an arrival time.
 The time that you are requested to arrive is prior to when your procedure is scheduled.
-Since this time is needed to allow us to prepare you for your procedure, it is important that you arrive on time.
-If you think you will be late, please call our Pre-Op/Post-Op team at (757) 594-1717.
-If you need to cancel or have questions, you must call your physician’s office.
+This time is needed to allow us to prepare you for your procedure so it is important that you arrive on time.
+If you think you will be late, please call us at 757-594-1717.
+If you need to cancel or have questions, you must call your doctor's office.

-Sometimes we have unexpected delays in our carefully planned operating room schedule.
+We have a carefully planned operating room schedule but sometimes we have delays that we don't expect.
 We will try to avoid any inconveniences to you and your family.
 We will keep you informed as changes occur.

 Medications and Supplements